Akram-Alqam/Akram-Alqam/README.md

 <h1 align="left">//👾Akram Alqam👋</h1>
-<h3 align="left" srtye="color:red;">I am a student at Poltechnic University of Palestine and I study computer science, and I work at Front-End, very passionate about the world of web development and very excited to work on software in BE.</h3>
+<h3 align="left" style="color:red;">I am a student at Poltechnic University of Palestine and I study computer science, and I work at Front-End, very passionate about the world of web development and very excited to work on software in BE.</h3>

 - 🌱 I’m currently learning C++